LiceeIF/LiceeIF/README.md

-## Olá ツ
+## Hello ツ
-### bem-vindo(a) ao meu perfil
+### Welcome to my profile

-- 🇧🇷 São Paulo, Brasil
+- 🇧🇷 São Paulo, Brazil
-- 🗺️ gosto de conhecer e experimentar coisas novas
+- 🗺️ I enjoy getting to know and trying new things
-- 📍 Publicando repositórios e descobrindo novas linguagens
+- 📍 Publishing repositories and discovering new languages
-- 📖 Cursando o 2° ano de informática no Instituto Federal de São Paulo - IFSP
+- 📖 informatics sophomore at Federal Institute - IFSP

-> buscando aprender cada vez mais
+> seeking to learn more and more